 Two 16-millimeter pixel pitch continuous LED ribbons were installed in the stadium’s east end, including a 307-feet-wide ribbon in the grandstand and a 97-feet-wide curved ribbon in the grandstand club.
 A third 16mm LED ribbon measuring 128-feet-wide, is located in Providence Park’s Sunset Porsche Audi Suites in the northwest corner.

 SCORING, CONTROLS AND STATIC SIGNAGE

 Static scoreboards, locker room clocks and controls were also part of AJP’s scope.
-Portland’s iconic Providence Park static venue identification lettering was also refreshed.
+Portland’s iconic Providence Park static venue identification lettering was also refreshed with illuminated static signage.

 May 7, 2019

 OLD AND NEW | PROVIDENCE PARK TECHNOLOGY GETTING A BOOST WITH EXPANSION